 The Shuttered Venue Operators (SVO) Grant program was established by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, signed into law on December 27, 2020.
 The program includes $15 billion in grants to shuttered venues, to be administered by the SBA’s Office of Disaster Assistance.
 Eligible applicants may qualify for SVO Grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million. $2 billion is reserved for eligible applications with up to 50 full-time employees.
-For additional details, visit the SBA website for SVOG Updates including the SVOG Applicant User Guide, SVOG Preliminary Grant Application Checklist, SVOG Eligibility Requirements, Cross-Program Eligibility Information, and Shuttered Venue Operators Grants Frequently Asked Questions (revised 04-08-21).
+For additional details, visit the SBA website for SVOG Updates including the SVOG Applicant User Guide (04-23-21), SVOG Preliminary Grant Application Checklist (04-23-21), SVOG Eligibility Requirements, Cross-Program Eligibility Information, and Shuttered Venue Operators Grants Frequently Asked Questions (revised 04-23-21).

-The American Rescue Plan Act established a $28.6 billion “Restaurant Revitalization Fund” (RRF) within the U.S. Small Business Administration (SBA).
+The American Rescue Plan Act established a $28.6 billion “Restaurant Revitalization Fund (RRF)” within the U.S. Small Business Administration (SBA).
 An eligible business may receive a tax-free federal grant equal to the amount of its pandemic-related revenue loss, calculated by subtracting its 2020 gross receipts from its 2019 gross receipts.
+Eligible entities are businesses who have experienced pandemic-related revenue loss that are not permanently closed and are businesses where the public or patrons assemble for the primary purpose of being served food or drink.
 Food service or drinking establishments, including caterers, brewpubs, taprooms, and tasting rooms, that are not part of an affiliated group with more than 20 locations will be eligible to apply for the grant.
-The Restaurant Revitalization (RRF) Grant for restaurants will be administered by the U.S. Small Business Administration (SBA) soon.
-Businesses should take steps now to organize the materials necessary to submit an application once it is available.
-Click here for information on how you can prepare to apply for independent restaurant and bar grants once they are made available, review the Independent Restaurant Coalition's RRF Grant Resources Package and visit RestaurantsAct.com to learn more.
+The Restaurant Revitalization (RRF) Grant for restaurants will be administered by the U.S. Small Business Administration (SBA).
+For the first 21 days that the program is open, the SBA will prioritize reviewing applications from small businesses owned by women, veterans, and socially and economically disadvantaged individuals.
+Following the 21-day period, all eligible applicants are encouraged to submit applications.
+The funds must be spent on expenses that were/are incurred between February 15, 2020 and March 11, 2023.

 Gov. Michelle Lujan Grisham signed House Bill 11 into law, delivering $200 million in grants to support New Mexico businesses to ease the hiring or rehiring of employees.
 The applications and payments for the grants provided for in House Bill 11 will be managed by the New Mexico Finance Authority at nmfinance.com.
 A formal announcement will be made when the application portal is open for HB 11 grants.
 Each business may qualify for up to $100,000 to be distributed in four quarterly payments.
 Click here for additional information regarding the grants and here for to view the 28 page House Bill 11.